ryanfreckleton/gitlab-ce/doc/user/group/index.md

 1. The **Group name** will populate the path automatically.
 Optionally, you can change it.
 This is the name that will me displayed in the group views.
-1. Set the **Group URL** which will be the **namespace** under which your projects
+1. Set the **Group URL** which will be the **namespace** under which your projects will be hosted (path can contain only letters, digits, underscores, dashes and dots; it cannot start with dashes or end in dot).
 1. Optionally, you can add a description so that others can briefly understand what this group is about.
 1. Optionally, choose an avatar for your project.